jeffstride/idp/book_source/homework-assignments/hw5.md

 You are to create two different classes, `Document` and `SearchEngine`, that implement a Search Engine.
 You will create a `main.py` file that has console-based user interaction.
 It will prompt the user for a directory to use for the corpus of documents.
 The user may then enter any number of queries implemented by the `SearchEngine`.
 The results of the query will be output to the console.
 If the user enters an empty string, the program ends.

-`Document` will have an initializer and one public method:
+`Document` will have an initializer and at least one public method:
 * `doc = Document(relative_path)` : Example code that creates a new `Document` initialized to an actual file.
 * `term_frequency(term)`: returns the TF value for the term for this document.

-`SearchEngine` will have an initializer and one public method:
+`SearchEngine` will have an initializer and only one public method:
 * `se = SearchEngine(relative_path)` : Example code that creates a new `SearchEngine` initialized to a corpus of files found in the directory, `relative_path`.
 * `search(query)`: returns a list of document paths, relative to current working directory.
 The list is sorted by relevance (TF-IDF).